davglass/bambu-cli/README.md

 # bambu-cli

+> [!CAUTION]
+> This repo is no longer usable.
+Bambu Labs has made it very clear they do not want
+> users to interact with their printers.
+You can no longer log into their website
+> which is needed to use this system.

 [![npm version](https://badge.fury.io/js/bambu-cli.svg)](https://badge.fury.io/js/bambu-cli) [![Release Build](https://github.com/davglass/bambu-cli/actions/workflows/release.yml/badge.svg)](https://github.com/davglass/bambu-cli/actions/workflows/release.yml)

 A simple CLI tool for BambuLab printers.
 Currently only tested with a pair of X1C's each with 2 AMS's.